 - Call / Assignment Risk: When writing covered call options to produce income for a client's account, there can be times when the underlying stock is "called" (call option contract exercised or assigned) by the investor that purchased the call option.
 That means the client would be required to sell the underlying security at the exercise (pre-determined) price to that investor.
 If the security is not already owned, this could require purchasing that security, often via the exercise of a long call owned by the client.
 If a client is assigned on a short pit, the client may be required to purchase a security for which they do not have the necessary cash for, which could create a temporary margin balance, which will be reduced when the resulting position is sold. - Volatility Risk: As options are prices are derived based on a number of factors, including the price of the underlying security.
 For this reason, options prices are generally more volatile than the price of the underlying security.
-For this reason, the vast majority of the "options" trades that we do are "collateralized" in some way to mitigate the volatility of each of the positions of the trade. - Margin Risk: Clients are usually required to open a margin account in order to invest in options, which carries additional risks and would result in margin interest costs to the client. - General and Specific Market Risk: Option positions tend to be adversely affected by company specific issues (the issuer of the underlying security) which can include but are not limited to bankruptcy, insolvency, failing to file with regulatory bodies, being delisted, having trading halted or suspended, corporate reorganizations, asset sales, spin offs, stock splits, mergers, and acquisitions.
+For this reason, the vast majority of the "options" trades that Lido does are "collateralized" in some way to mitigate the volatility of each of the positions of the trade. - Margin Risk: Clients are usually required to open a margin account in order to invest in options, which carries additional risks, including, but not limited to, increased interest costs to utilize margin and the potential that securities are compelled to be sold to meet custodial or regulatory margin requirements. - General and Specific Market Risk: Option positions tend to be adversely affected by company specific issues (the issuer of the underlying security) which can include but are not limited to bankruptcy, insolvency, failing to file with regulatory bodies, being delisted, having trading halted or suspended, corporate reorganizations, asset sales, spin offs, stock splits, mergers, and acquisitions.
 In addition, market related actions, political issues, and economic issues may adversely affect the option market.
 These factors could restrict, halt, suspend, or terminate option positions written (sold) or purchased. - Valuation Risk: Changes in value of the option do not always correlate with the underlying security, and the account could lose more than principal amount invested.